+"The collaborative effort in our research team was very important, everyone on the team worked tirelessly together to ensure we met all of our goals."
 Results: The r-values for the regressions will be analyzed.
 An r-value close to 1 would indicate that the results are directly correlated and clinically equivalent.
 Results of the surveys will be used to gauge interest in the device.

-Conclusion and Potential Impact: This study will establish a more efficient way for HF patients to measure potassium levels and ensure levels stay in the range of 3.5 to 5 mEq/L. This device will assist in reducing potassium imbalance complications, which will translate to a decrease in mortality in HF patients as it relates to dyskalemia.
+Conclusion and Potential Impact: This study will establish a more efficient way for HF patients to measure K+ levels, to ensure it stays in the narrow range of 3.5 to 5 mEq/L. This device will assist in reducing potassium imbalance complications, which will translate to a decrease in mortality in HF patients as it relates to dyskalemia.